Blastbrean/Blastbrean/README.md

 With C#, I've been developing a toolkit to target these types of Lua programs using Loretta.

-Through this, I also hope to create a skeleton for future deobfuscation work on other languages.
-This skeleton would have...
+Through this, I also hope to create a skeleton for future work like this on other languages.
+This skeleton would have:

 - an easy AST optimization system to remove source-level obfuscation, pattern matching, and pass system